gloveboxes/doc-intelligence-docs/docs/100-add-roles.md

 Static Web Apps use a JSON config file to enforce role-based access control (RBAC) on routes.
 The `staticwebapp.config.json` file is in the root of the application, in the `src/web` folder.
 With this file, you can specify which roles are allowed to access specific routes, both for the web front end and the API.

-!!! note

 Access control rules are applied in a top-down fashion.
 The first matching rule is applied, and the rest are ignored, so the order of the rules matters.

 1. Open `staticwebapp.config.json` in the `src/web` folder.
 1. Locate the `routes` section and add the surgery admin route restriction.